Top Rated Tour to Culebra

-At Flamenco, not only can you go for a wonderfully refreshing swim, bring your snorkel gear, and explore the coral reefs below the surface.
+At Flamenco, not only can you go for a wonderfully refreshing swim, but bring your snorkel gear, and explore the coral reefs below the surface.
 Swim with turtles, manta rays, and a variety of multicolored tropical fish.

 On the other side of the stone bridge and “natural toddler pool”, (the far right end of Flamenco), you can disconnect from the world and explore the coral reefs beneath.

 Perfect for Families

-Safe waters for swimming, snorkeling, kid-friendly food, bathrooms, outdoor showers, easy beach access, and an ambiance that allows families to reconnect.
+Safe waters for swimming, and snorkeling, kid-friendly food, bathrooms, outdoor showers, easy beach access, and an ambiance that allows families to reconnect.
 If you have small children, Flamenco’s waters are calm with gentle waves, perfect for the whole family to enjoy a day at the beach.

 The Navy Tanks at Flamenco Beach

-A famous and unique landmark at Flamenco beach you won’t anywhere else on earth is the old Navy tank parked on the sand, a reminder of the past when the United States Navy used the island as a gunnery range.
+A famous and unique landmark at Flamenco beach you won’t anywhere else is the old Navy tank parked on the sand, a reminder of the past when the United States Navy used the island as a gunnery range.
 The residents of Culebra protested and four years later in 1975, the US Military left the island and sadly moved to the sister island of Vieques.
 Along the way, you’ll see another tank on the interior of the beach.
-The Navy tank is one of the most photographed artefacts on the island fully rusted with ever changing art by locals.
-Once in Flamenco just walk west of the beach, the walk there is marvellous.
+The Navy tank is one of the most photographed artifacts on the island fully rusted with ever-changing art by locals.
+Once in Flamenco just walk west of the beach, the walk there is marvelous.